 PACRA Maintains Entity Ratings of Pak-Libya Holding Company (Pvt.)
 Limited

 JVFIs are largely engaged in providing credit lines on turf common to commercial banks.
 JVFI’s can only draw fixed deposits.
 This enhances their cost of funding.
-Key reliance on treasury function funded through borrowings from money market.
+Key reliance on treasury function funded through borrowings from the money market.
 Their ratings are mainly characterized by sovereign ownership, adequate standards of governance, and relatively conservative risk appetite.
-Advances of the Company and Investments recorded growth.
-Positive Outlook reflects that the Company has sustained its decent performance.
-However, net-markup income declined by 15.0% on account of low monetary policy rate for major period of CY21.
-Overall decent net-markup income is attributable to enhanced income stream from investments like trading in Govt. securities, specifically investing in PIBs; enhanced tactical allocation in accordance with current market conditions.
-Non-markup income of the Company has declined largely on account of major chunk of capital gain booked in previous year.
-Consequently, bottom-line witnessed a major dent.
-Another critical milestone is achieved regarding Kamoke Energy Limited (KEL), where the non-performing assets have been sold.
-The proceeds shall assist in resolving liquidity and other short-term and medium-term issues.
-There had been another challenge regarding non-compliance of MCR.
-Pak Libya has received full amount of last tranche in CY21 from Ministry of Finance (MoF).
-Subsequent to full payment by Ministry of Finance (MoF), the Company’s paid-up capital (net of losses) rose to PKR 6.1bln to meet MCR requirements.
-The company’s capital adequacy remained stagnant around 24.0%.
-During CY21, JVFI’s advances recorded sizable growth (CY21: 22%, CY20: 17%).
-Investment book majorly vested in government papers given investment’s security has witnessed growth.
-Hence, industry’s major reliance is on non-core operations for generation of income.
+The company’s advances book and deposit base reflected a growth YoY.
+The net-markup income witnessed a dip YoY.
+However, the recent five months of CY23 have recorded an improvement in income.
+The declining trend illustrated by NIMR is attributable to a huge contribution of markup expense (CY22: PKR 8.1bln; CY21: PKR 2.3bln) from borrowings and deposits.
+The investments portfolio was tilted toward government securities like investing in T Bills, and PIBs; enhanced tactical allocation in accordance with current market conditions.
+Non-markup income of the Company reflected a sizeable decline including realized loss on securities.
+Consequently, the bottom line got a major hit and recorded net losses of PKR 306mln.
+The Company has managed to steer out of challenges and has recorded net profits in 5MCY23.
+The company’s non-performing advances increased in CY22; need to be managed prudently.
+There has been another challenge regarding non-compliance with MCR.
+The management is confident in meeting MCR through organic profitability.
+The company’s capital adequacy sizably declined to 14.2% (CY21: 24%).
+During 1QCY23, the company’s net profitability reflected a positive position standing at PKR 238mln attributable to controlled non-markup expenses coupled with no losses against the securities.
+During CY22, JVFI’s advances recorded sizable growth of 122% (CY22:19.1bln, CY21:8.6bln).
+The Investment book is majorly vested in government papers given investment’s security has witnessed growth.
+Hence, the industry’s major reliance is on non-core operations for the generation of income.
 The industry’s deposit base recorded marginal growth (CY21: PKR 29bln, CY20: PKR 27bln).
-Equity base of the industry witnessed attrition by 4%.
-Going forward, to compete with other financial institutions (commercial banks primarily), the industry players need to identify niche along with building relatively unique products and services.
+The equity base of the industry witnessed attrition by 4%.
+Going forward, to compete with other financial institutions (commercial banks primarily), the industry players need to identify niches along with building relatively unique products and services.
 Otherwise, JVFIs may get marginalized.

-Consistent efforts by the management to stabilize revenue stream and attain sustained profit stream from diversified operations remain vital.
+A positive outlook reflects consistent efforts by the management to stabilize the revenue stream and attain a sustained profit stream from diversified operations.
 Meanwhile, sustaining asset quality is also essential for the ratings.

-Pak Libya Holding Company (Pvt.)
+Pak-Libya Holding Company (Pvt.)
 Limited (Pak Libya) was established as a joint stock company in October 1978.
-The Company is equally owned by the Government of Islamic Republic of Pakistan, represented through State Bank of Pakistan (SBP) and Ministry of Finance (MoF), and the Government of Libya, represented through Libyan Foreign Investment Company (LAFICO).
-The overall control vests with six-member board of directors including MD/CEO, DMD and four non-executive directors having equal representation from both governments.
+The Company is equally owned by the Government of the Islamic Republic of Pakistan, represented through the State Bank of Pakistan (SBP) and Ministry of Finance (MoF), and the Government of Libya, represented through the Libyan Foreign Investment Company (LAFICO).
+The overall control vests with a six-member board of directors including MD/CEO, DMD, and four non-executive directors having equal representation from both governments.
 Company’s MD/CEO, Mr. Khurram Hussain carries financial sector experience of more than 30 years.